 - Look for mistakes involving than/then, your/you’re, its/it’s, etc. Make sure you know how to use apostrophes

 Try not to use any repetitive and useless words.
-You could also vary a language with the help of dictionary style services like Thesaurus.
-Also, in case of usage of unfamiliar word check it in a dictionary to make sure that you have used it in the right way.
+You could also vary a language with the help of dictionary-style services like Thesaurus.
+Also, in case of usage of an unfamiliar words, check it in a dictionary to make sure that you have used it in the right way.

-At the same time be short, clear and sweet.
-Dictionary style services are the great tools, but you should not use them just to sound extravagant.
+At the same time, be short, clear, and sweet.
+Dictionary style services are great tools, but you should not use them to sound extravagant.
 The best essays are clear and easily understood by everybody.

-- You should pay attention ro writing killer verbs for sentences.
-Verbs describe some action and they control the action.
+- You should pay attention to writing killer verbs for sentences.
+Verbs describe some action, and they control the action.
 Good verb choice can make a difference between flattering and beautiful sentences.

 - The adjective must be used lightly.
-They are great to describe something, but when are used too much, they can make your essay hardly to read.
+They are great to describe something, but when they are used too much, they can make your essay hard to read.
 Before making a focus on adjectives let the verbs and nouns do heavy lifting.